greg-han/myplace/README.md

   cd to `myplace` and extract the csv file from `380000-lyrics-from-metrolyrics.zip` into myplace then run `python3 csvLoader.py`.
 Open the python file, and change `lyrics.csv` to `transcripts.csv` and `index=music` to `index=myplace`.
   Then run `python3 csvLoader.py` again.
 I'll probably configure this thing to automatically load whatever datasets are in the project at any given moment.
 * Username : You should notice a username in the redux store.
 This is persistent throughout the program (with redux) and can be used for     w/e.
 Mosty for `findOne` CRUD operations throught the different components.

-## At the moment, you can use this as a tool to browse your kaggle datasets.
-Have a kaggle CSV?
-OR any csv at all?
-Message me and i'll add it to the program and make some kind of card with the metadata.